Support

 Are stock takes a legal requirement?

-It’s certainly the case for New Zealand, Australia and many other countries around the world.
+Yes – stocktaking is a legal requirement in many countries.
 This is because it directly relates to the taxes your business may have to pay at the end of the financial year.

 Inventory and your financial reporting requirements

-Following on from the point above, inventory is a part of the annual financial reporting requirements that are made to the official tax collection organisation in your country.
+Inventory is a part of the annual financial reporting requirements that are made to the official tax collection organisation in your country.

 These obligations vary from country to country, but generally any business will need to file its accounts with a government body, like the IRS in the United States, the IRD in New Zealand, ATO in Australia, and HMRC in the United Kingdom.
 And you may also have to do a stocktake at the end of the financial year.